Online Greyhound Racing Betting

 Types of Greyhound Racing Bets And Wagers

 Like the sport itself, betting on greyhound racing is pretty simple.
-There aren’t really many options – the most common types of wagers are listed below.
+There are quite a few bets, but they are pretty straightforward:

 - Win Bet – A simple bet on which dog will win the race.
 A site will offer odds for each dog and if your selection wins you will be paid out at the corresponding odds.

-- Place Bet/Show Bet - This is a prediction on the contestant that you think will finish somewhere in the top two or three or places, depending on the number of dogs running.
+- Show Bet – This is a prediction on the contestant that you think will finish somewhere in the top three places.
 The payouts for backing a dog to place are significantly lower than to win.

-- Reverse Forecast - Similar to the straight forecast above, but the two dogs you select can finish in any order.
+- Reverse Forecast (Reversa or Quinella) – Similar to the straight forecast above, but the two dogs you select can finish in any order.

 Online Greyhound Racing Betting Strategy